zhaqenl/emem/examples/README.md

     [emem "0.1.2-SNAPSHOT"]

-Add the following expression the the `ns` declaration of your source
+Add the following expression to the `ns` declaration of your source
 clj:

     [emem.core :as emem]